aaronxyliu/Anonymous/README.md

 $ source bin/activate
 ```

-You can use the `deactivate` command to quit current environment.
+The command `deactivate` can be used if you want to quit current environment.
 ```shell
 $ deactivate
 ```

 1. Use the shell script to quickly install all required Python packages.
+(This script is only valid for Mac.
+For Linux users, please change "brew" to "apt" in the shell script)
 ```shell
 $ chmod +x env.sh
 $ ./env.sh